The advertising is all pervasive – it hits our TV shows and radio stations: “Every kilometre over is a killer”, and “Drop five, save lives”.

 Reaction times are another completely variable factor – a lot of people are driving tired, while others are driving wired.

 Put simply, there are too many factors to put the blame squarely on speed or speeding.

 Here’s another big reason why the emphasis on speeding is problematic.

-Watching your speedo is actually more dangerous than you think
+Watching your speedometer is actually more dangerous than you think

 According to the ABC, a more recent study by the University of Western Australia found that the focus on speeding was actually creating more distracted drivers.

 That’s because if you’re constantly focussing on your speedo to ensure you’re not speeding, you’re not looking at the road in front.

 That in itself is not just dangerous, but deadly – our concentration should always be on the road.